misja/huas-micropython/README.md

 -   In addition to providing Micropyton type stubs this package adds [adafruit-ampy](https://pypi.org/project/adafruit-ampy/) as an install requirement, see [background](#background) for a rationale.

--   This is a *transitional* package meaning that at some point in time it will become obsolete depending on community Micropython stub packaging efforts, see [development](#development) for more information.
+-   This package intends to be a *transitional* package meaning that at some point in time it will become obsolete depending on community Micropython stub packaging efforts, see [development](#development) for more information.

 ## Installation<a id="installation"></a>